ourchurchhome/ourchurchhome.ca/src/content/churches/morell.md

 ---
-address: 15 School Street, Morell, PEI C0A 1S0a
+address: 15 School Street, Morell, PEI C0A 1S0
 description: A welcoming faith community in the heart of Morell, Prince Edward Island.a
 serviceTime: Sundays at 10:30 AM
-title: aaaaaaaaa
+title: dsadfdadafddfds
 ---

 Morell United Church is a vibrant congregation committed to worship, fellowship, and service in our community.
 We welcome all who seek a place to grow in faith and love.